3/4" Baltic Birch Plywood Pack (Choose Your Size) Cut to Ship from 5'x5'

 Get the best Baltic birch in the size you want!

 Baltic birch is manufactured in 60"x60" sheets, so we have to cut them down for shipping.
 You choose how you prefer to have them cut, and we'll ship right to your door.
 This gives you the most flexibility for your project needs.

 Custom cutting to other sizes is available!
 Call to inquire 800-423-2450

-Baltic Birch is the plywood of choice for a number of uses because it's inexpensive, stable, void free, holds screws exceptionally well, and it's made with waterproof glue.
+Baltic Birch is the plywood of choice for a number of uses because it's inexpensive, stable, holds screws exceptionally well, and it's made with waterproof glue.
 Use Baltic Birch for your box bottoms, drawer sides, scroll saw art, shop jig-making and other craft work.

 The length or width may be undersized by 1/8"Cut lines shown on a 60"x60" sheet:

 Grade & Size

 |Grade||BB/BB, which is the second highest grade available.
 Both the face and the back veneers are single piece veneers with no splices.
 Both face and back veneers can have up to 6 small color-matched patches (egg sized footballs or another shape), some light mineral streaks or tight pin knots.
 Inner cores are solid single piece veneers.|

 |Width||12", 15", 20"|